Claude Cowork for Accounting Firms: What It Does, What It Costs, and What to Know Before You Connect Anything.

 Our recommendation: Enable connectors one at a time.
 Start with a single low-risk platform, such as your internal Notion workspace or Google Calendar, before connecting anything that holds client data.
 Confirm it is working as expected before expanding access.

-Our recommendation: Confirm your firm is on a paid Claude plan before using it for any work involving client data.
+Our recommendation: If you use Claude Pro or Max for any client-related work, turn model training off in Privacy Settings before you connect anything, and confirm the setting applies across your firm's accounts.
+For multi-user firms, a Team or Enterprise plan under commercial terms is the cleaner answer.
 Verify the current data handling terms directly at anthropic.com/privacy and anthropic.com/usage-policy, as policies can change.
 Do not rely on free-tier Claude for sensitive professional work.

 Review your obligations under Australian privacy law